🎮

 Tapwave Zodiac becomes much easier to judge once it is forced into the same room as GP32, Letcool N350JP / Defender MultiMix Magic / MiShark64, and GP2X.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Tapwave Zodiac versus GP32 is interesting because better value is the obvious angle.
-Compared with Tapwave Zodiac, GP32 makes the more obvious play for readers who care about better value.
+If Tapwave Zodiac feels almost right but not quite, GP32 is the sort of nearby detour that can completely change the shortlist.
 GP32 is tracked around Discontinued.
 Its overall rating is ⭐️⭐️.
-From another angle, tapwave Zodiac versus Letcool N350JP / Defender MultiMix Magic / MiShark64 is interesting because better value is the obvious angle.
-Letcool N350JP / Defender MultiMix Magic / MiShark64 sits close enough to Tapwave Zodiac to make the comparison meaningful, but different enough to sharpen the buying decision.
-That said, letcool N350JP / Defender MultiMix Magic / MiShark64 is tracked around Discontinued.
-From another angle, tapwave Zodiac versus GP2X is interesting because better value is the obvious angle.
-If Tapwave Zodiac feels almost right but not quite, GP2X is the sort of nearby detour that can completely change the shortlist.
+In practice, tapwave Zodiac versus Letcool N350JP / Defender MultiMix Magic / MiShark64 is interesting because better value is the obvious angle.
+More importantly, if Tapwave Zodiac feels almost right but not quite, Letcool N350JP / Defender MultiMix Magic / MiShark64 is the sort of nearby detour that can completely change the shortlist.
+Letcool N350JP / Defender MultiMix Magic / MiShark64 is tracked around Discontinued.
+That said, tapwave Zodiac versus GP2X is interesting because better value is the obvious angle.
+Compared with Tapwave Zodiac, GP2X makes the more obvious play for readers who care about better value.
 GP2X is tracked around Discontinued.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.